Platform-based businesses thrive on strong partners—see how mass payments tech streamlines operations, reduces risk, and boosts partner retention.

 Oil and Gas Royalties to Mineral Rights Owners

-Oil & gas producers pay royalties to land mineral rights owners monthly based on their royalty interest for production.
-The royalty payment is the negotiated percentage of gross revenue from production, based on the oil & gas lease.
+Oil and gas producers pay royalties to land mineral rights owners monthly based on their royalty interest for production.
+The royalty payment is the negotiated percentage of gross revenue from production, based on the oil and gas lease.

 Patent Royalties